 Household quantities of used fertilizers, mercury thermometers, mercury thermostats, pesticides, herbicides, roofing tar and asphalt, wood preservatives, cleansers, polishes, oil-based paints, point thinners, solvents, varnishes, motor oil, motor oil filters, and household rechargeable batteries are accepted in their original container to the Washtenaw County’s Home Toxics Center, (734) 222-3950 705 N. Zeeb Road, near Jackson Road, open 9-Noon the first three Saturdays of each month (excluding holiday weekends) and by appointment for the other days and during winter months.

 The City of Ann Arbor discontinued residential curbside pickups of household batteries, used motor oil, and used oil filters on June 30, 2010 as the city moved towards greater efficiency of recycling collection with the single-stream recycling program.
 These toxic materials may be recycled at many locations that had not been available when first included in the city’s recycling program the 1980s.

 Businesses with surplus toxic chemicals may contact the county for information on proper management and disposal options of these regulated materials.

-See separate battery web page and chart.
+See the separate battery web page and chart.
 Alkaline batteries may be placed in the trash.
-Rechargeable batteries should be taken back to stores or drop-off sites for free, separated recycling as listed at www.rbrc.org.
+Rechargeable batteries should be taken back to stores or drop off sites for free, separated recycling as listed at www.rbrc.org.
 Car batteries are required by the state to be returned to auto service centers and a cash rebate may be provided.